Keating950/pipelib/README.md

 without sacrificing ergonomics or useful features.
 It is also very small, having only two dependencies other than libc.

-**NOTE**: Pipelib is in active development and should be considered pre-0.1.0;
-breaking changes may occur without a version bump for the time being.

 ## Example
 ```rust
 use pipelib::Events;